alekseyzimin/EviAnn_release/README.md

 # Installation insructions

-To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.Then untar/unzip the package EviAnn-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
+To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
+Then untar/unzip the package EviAnn-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
 The installation script will configure and make all necessary packages.
 The EviAnn executables will appear under bin/

 ## Dependencies: